AdobeDocs/analytics-platform.en/help/getting-started/cja-overview.md

 Before you can start using [!UICONTROL Customer Journey Analytics], you need to complete the following steps for your organization:

-* Available to Adobe Analytics Select, Prime, and Ultimate customers.
+* Make sure you are an Adobe Analytics Select, Prime, or Ultimate customers.
-* You need to enable Adobe Experience Platform (what do we link to?)
+* Make sure you are enabled for the Adobe Experience Platform (what do we link to?)
+* Make sure you have the Customer Journey Analytics SKU.

 ## Adobe Analytics features supported by [!UICONTROL Customer Journey Analytics]